rob-myers/rob-myers.github.io/articles/tech2.md

 For each fixed NPC, its nearby neighbours are modelled as temporary geometry, influencing the NPC's velocity.
 We will have more to say about this impressive open source library.

-### Our Approach
+### Dynamic Navigation: Our Approach

-So what is our approach to this difficult problem?
+So what's our approach to this difficult problem?
+Well, we do not intend to solve it generally.

+That is,
-Well, we probably won't solve it generally.
-That is, _we do not seek a black box magically producing collision-free concurrent navigation_.
+_we do not seek a black box magically producing collision-free concurrent navigation_.
-No. We're happy to take things slow.
-Let's begin with two colliding NPCs, and an interface for stopping and starting them.
+We're happy to take things slow.
+Let's start with two colliding NPCs, and an appropriate interface for stopping and starting them.

 <div
   class="tabs"